silnrsi/pysilfont/docs/scripts.md

 ---
 ####  psfsyncmasters
-Usage: **`psfsyncmasters primaryds [secondds] [-n]`**
+Usage: **`psfsyncmasters primaryds [secondds] [--complex][-n]`**

 _([Standard options](docs.md#standard-command-line-options) also apply)_

-Synchronises some fontinfo.plist and lib.plist metadata across a family of fonts based on a designspace file.
+Synchronises/validates some fontinfo.plist and lib.plist metadata across a family of fonts based on a designspace file.
 It looks in the designspace file for a master with `info copy="1"` set then syncs the values from that master to other masters defined in the file.

-If a second designspace file is supplied, it also syncs to masters found in there (not yet tested!)
+If a second designspace file is supplied, it also syncs to masters found in there.

+Some validation is different for complex families (ie not RIBBI families) - use `--complex` to inicate that a family is complex.

 Example usage: